jeanfrancoislarente/sitecore-demo-blog/_posts/play!-summit-content-hub-overview.md

 ## Creating the Content hub instance

 Go to [https://create.stylelabs.io/](https://create.stylelabs.io/) to create a new content hub instance.
-Here when you want to create a new instance to use with the Play!
+Here when you want to create a new instance to use with the PLAY!
 Summit demo, You must fulfil the following criteria:

 - Basic Tab
   - Version: 4.1.3
-  - Template: Play!
+  - Template: PLAY!
 Summit Demo Template
   - Usage: sitecoresandbox.cloud (cdn enabled)

     ![Create instance](../assets/blog/play-summit-content-hub/create-instance.png)